Benjamin-Russell/WAIzards/README.md

 -  EMPTY      (No Floor or Wall)

 __DIRECTIONS:__
--	UP
+-	Up
--	DOWN
+-	Down
--	LEFT
+-	Left
--	RIGHT
+-	Right
--	FORWARD
+-	Forward
--	BACKWARD
+-	Backward
--	UNTRIED
+-	Untried
 (A direction in which moving was not just blocked by a Wall or WAIzard)
--	FOCUSED
+-	Focused
 (The direction "Focused on," held in the mFocusDirection variable)
--	RANDOM
+-	Random
 (Up, Down, Left, or Right)

 __Conditions:__